A Digital Archive and Companion Book Series

 Critical Documents of 20th-Century Latin American and Latino Art series comprises 13 volumes of fully annotated book anthologies that accompany, and feature selections from, the Documents Project’s digital archive.
 No editorial venture of this scope currently exists or has ever been attempted in this field.
 The books focus on thematic (rather than chronological) compilations, allowing readers to compare and contrast artists from different countries along with approaches to aesthetics, social issues, and cultural tendencies.
 Additionally, the selected documents are cross-referenced with their corresponding records in the digital archive, enabling readers to retrieve full-text facsimiles in the original language.
 The series is copublished by the MFAH and Yale University Press.
 For information on purchasing the first volume in the series, Resisting Categories: Latin American and/or Latino? contact The MFAH Shop.

-The International Center for the Arts of the Americas has received major funding from:
+The International Center for the Arts of the Americas has received generous funding from:

 The Wallace Foundation